mujeebishaque/Notepad_WPF_CS/README.md

 # Note
 I should rather use .json or application settings to save the settings.
 Learn MVVM Pattern too.
 Code is so not readable in this format.
 Also, there is ZERO usage of LINQ which is bad.
+___
+After this project
 My C# Level : --intermediate.
+___
 Linq Level: --Beginner.
+___
+I will not work on this editor anymore.
+I did what i wanted.
+Acheived what i desired.
+I consider this project closed.